persado/iometer/README.md

 </pre>
 Situation here is largely different: linear reads at 36.9MB/s, writes at 41MB/s, random reads at 0.4MB/s and random read-writes at 0.55MB/s.

-Your own results may differ - do note that you should be using files that total at least 40% more than available memory.
+Your own results may differ - _note that you should be using files that total at least 70-80% more than available memory._